TenebrisNoctua/ServerAuthority/docs/examples/admin/index.md

 * "Commands" `Folder`: This will hold our main command modules which will contain our simulation code for running the command.
 These modules will be ran on both the Server and the Client.

 * "Main" `ModuleScript`: This is a module which essentially requires all the command modules and puts them in a simple API for usage.
-Instead of requiring each and individual command module, one can simply require this module and access the functions and data of all command modules.
-This module is purely for ease of use, and not necessary, you can also require the modules individually if you wish to customize that behavior, too.
+Instead of requiring each and individual command module, one can simply require this module and access the functions and data of all command modules through it.
+However, this module is purely for ease of use, and not necessary.
+You can also require the modules individually if you wish to customize that behavior, too.

 ![hierarchyimage_2](../../img/tutorial/admin/hierarchyimage_2.png)